jfhinchcliffe/merchegg/README.md

 - ✔️ Design Documentation
 - ✔️ One page summary of your application including problem definition, solution.
-- ❌ A workflow diagram of the user journey/s.
+- ❎ A workflow diagram of the user journey/s.
 (User stories in Trello, but no diagram)
 - ✔️ Wireframes for at least 5 screens.
 - ✔️ User stories for the whole application.
 - ✔️ Entity Relationship Diagram (ERD).
 - ❌ Project plan and estimation.
-(Planned, but couldn't estimate as I didn't know how long thigns would take)
+(Planned, but couldn't estimate as I didn't know how long things would take)
 - ✔️ Trello or similar project management tool to be used to track progress of build.
 - ❌ Show evidence of Slack conversations or use of other communication tools.
 (Talked about it... verbally.
 No evidence though!)
 - ❌ Code review.
 Demonstrate that you have had your code reviewed by other students and that you have provided a code review for others.
 (Ran out of time for this)